juhasev/sample-ninja-help/panel-settings-response-rate-calculation.md

 > For most panels the default value of 90 days is a good starting point.

-> ** Sample Ninja** sets response rate to zero for all panelists that doesn't have activity in the ninety day period.
-This process runs in the background every (6) hours.
+> ** Sample Ninja** sets response rate to zero for all panelists that doesn't have activity in the defined period.